top of page

 New York-based Robby Meese is a conductor and arts leader dedicated to human connection through music.

 A trusted eye behind the camera, Robby has been asked to direct concert broadcasts and operate supertitles with the Albany (NY) Symphony, the Dearborn (MI) Symphony, and Joyce DiDonato's Eden.
-He regularly joins The Washington Chorus as assistant conductor for their orchestral concerts at The Kennedy Center and the Strathmore Music Center.
+He regularly joins The Washington Chorus as cover conductor for their orchestral concerts at The Kennedy Center and the Strathmore Music Center.

 Robby has collaborated on new works by composers Michael Daugherty, Stephen Mitton, Natalia Camargo Duarte, Clayton Delp, and Shauna Bierly, and has performed with numerous vocal, string, wind, and brass soloists.